ehsaniara/es-kafka-pagination/README.md

 Now you can start the application, you can check it by calling [localhost:8080](http://localhost:8080) from your browser.

 Let's insert some dummy data in your index, by running following line after you start the application.
+(100K documents)

 ```shell
 curl http://localhost:8080/test/init